Prof. Joshua Shaevitz

 All independent work is due on the date set by the physics department.
 This is a strict deadline; grade penalties will generally be imposed for late papers.
 Those who are unable to complete independent work by the department deadline because of illness or another compelling reason essentially outside their control should contact the chair of the junior committee and also apply for postponement to their residential college dean.
 The application must include an endorsement of the adviser.
 The residential college dean will consult with the department representative and with the Junior Committee before granting the extension.

-The JP papers should be turned in to: Karen Kelly, Fine Hall Basement 4pm.
+The JP papers should be turned in to: Karen Kelly, 208 Jadwin Hall by 4pm.

 Each student pursuing a physics degree at Princeton must complete a Junior Paper ("JP") in each semester of the junior year.
 The goals of the JP are to gain experience doing independent research, to become familiar with the physics literature, and to learn to present information in a clear, concise, scientific style.
 Students are expected to work closely with faculty advisers throughout the JP process.